 Enjoy fall colours and epic mountain views in any of Whistler’s races.
 PHOTO CLINT TRAHAN

-Here are 10 events you won’t want to miss, and a few tips for how to elevate your race experience.
+Here are 10 races in Whistler you won’t want to miss, and a few tips for how to elevate your race experience.

 INSIDER TIP: Lost Lake is a stone’s throw away from the Scandinave Spa, a prime spot to soothe your aching muscles after a hard day of activity.